Inside Autograph, Tom Brady’s NFT startup

 With Brady involved, Rosenblatt was able to onboard some major players — Autograph’s advisory team includes Apple Senior Vice President Eddy Cue, tennis star Naomi Osaka, DraftKings co-founders Jason Robins and Paul Liberman, and L.A.
 Dodgers owner Peter Guber.
 The founders closed a $170 million Series B round in January 2022.

-Autograph’s unique selling point, Rosenblatt says, is that their NFTs are individually signed— his team FedExes iPads loaded with a proprietary app to Autograph’s celebs — called “partners” or “icons,” — who then scrawl their signature with the Apple pencil.
-“It takes them hours,” Rosenblatt says, who considers the time well spent — collectors receive a far more personalized trophy than a mass-produced signed poster.
+Autograph’s unique selling point, Rosenblatt says, is that their NFTs are individually signed—his team FedExes iPads loaded with a proprietary app to Autograph’s celebs—called “partners” or “icons,”—who then scrawl their signature with the Apple pencil.
+“It takes them hours,” Rosenblatt says, who considers the time well spent—collectors receive a far more personalized trophy than a mass-produced signed poster.

 “The model of monetizing the fan base [and] connecting with a fan base at the same time [through Discord chats] is something completely new,” says Bo Ilsoe, the managing partner at Palo Alto, California-based NGP Capital, who invests in mobile tech and services.
 “This is a win for me as a fan, and a win for the franchise.”
 Ilsoe, who has yet to purchase any NFTs (“I haven’t figured out what to buy yet,”) says tapping sports fans is a smart move, as they’re a large, invested audience.
 “When you build new business models around that it becomes really exciting for a fan… maybe if I collect 10 of these I will get ringside seats or whatever,” he says.